 STEM Projects

 Do you know where Candy Canes were created?
 Germany!
-Legend has it that a choirmaster bent them to look like shepherd’s hooks and handed them out to young singers as a way to keep them quiet during the church service.
+Legend has it that a choirmaster bent them to look like shepherd’s hooks and handed them out to young singers to keep them quiet during the church service.
 Candy canes make for some great STEM activities.
 Build with them!
 Dissolve them!
 Code with them!
 The options are endless.

 Another great STEM project is to have students design and build their own gingerbread houses.
 This project can be as simple or complex as you like, but make sure to incorporate plenty of opportunities for problem solving and trial and error.
 After all, even the best Christmas cookies don’t always turn out perfectly!
-Students can work individually or in teams, and they can even compete to see who can create the most structurally sound gingerbread house.
+Students can work individually or in teams and even compete to see who can create the most structurally sound gingerbread house.

 Winter Holiday Math Picture